cmusser/vpnd/README.md

 ## Overview

-vpnd provides an encrypted tunnel between two BSD machines serving as security gateways.
-It uses security primitives provided by the NaCl cryptography library uses frequently changing ephemeral keys to provide "perfect forward secrecy".
-This means a future compromise of long-term keys does not compromise the security of past sessions.
-The persistently stored keys are only used to start (or restart) the communication.
+vpnd provides an encrypted tunnel between two BSD machines serving as security gateways, or between a single client and a security gateway.
+It uses security primitives provided by the NaCl cryptography library and frequently changes the encryption keys.
+The latter intends to achieve "perfect forward secrecy", meaning a future compromise of long-term keys does not compromise the security of past sessions.
+The persistently stored keys are only used to start (or restart) communication between the two peers.

-Other modes of operation, for example layer 2 tunneling, or a mode in which a client host directly attaches to the VPN are possible, but have not been explored yet.
+Other modes of operation, for example layer 2 tunneling are possible, but have not been explored yet.

-vpnd is designed to be simple and hopefully secure as a result of that.
-It requires little configuration and has only one mode of operation.
+vpnd is designed to be simple and, as a result, secure.
+It requires little configuration and, at the moment, has only one mode of operation.
 It was inspired by other, similar projects, principally QuickTUN, whose author helpfully gave some advice on network configuration while this project was still in the planning stage.

+## Features

 - No reduced security modes: no options for unencrypted transport unchanging nonces.
 Ephemeral keys are always used.